paddy1414/ZinkWorksAtm/README.md

 project can be built and deployed from the commandLine with: mvn clean install && docker build -f Dockerfile -t zinkworksatm . && docker run -p 8085:8085 zinkworksatm

+A test report can be view in `target/site/jacoco/index.html`.
+This is generated after each build